webmaeistro/devz-docz/remote-worker/distributed-workers.md

 As is the case with retros, there are many different ways to run interval planning.
 I like to start with a general overview or a review of news for the week, followed by a run-through of any work in progress, followed by inbox processing until the inbox is empty or the hour is up.

-Martin's experience believes strongly in a one-week interval and generally finds that higher-performing teams operate on a one- or two-week interval.
+I believes strongly in a one-week interval and generally finds that higher-performing teams operate on a one- or two-week interval.

 #### Daily standup